-Applicable Element 9.9: Single Standard for Promotion/Graduation and Appeal Process A medical school ensures that the medical education program has a single standard for the promotion and graduation of medical students across all locations and a fair and formal process for taking any action that may affect the status of a medical student, including timely notice of the impending action, disclosure of the evidence on which the action would be based, an opportunity for the medical student to respond, and an opportunity to appeal any adverse decision related to promotion, graduation, or dismissal.
+Applicable Element 9.9: Student Advancement and Appeal Process

+A medical school ensures that the medical education program has a single set of core standards for the advancement and graduation of all medical students across all locations.
+A medical school ensures that there is a fair and formal process for taking any action that may affect the status of a medical student, including timely notice of the impending action, disclosure of the evidence on which the action would be based, an opportunity for the medical student to respond, and an opportunity to appeal any adverse decision related to advancement, graduation, or dismissal.

-Updated: February, 2012 Updated: March, 2015 Updated: July, 2015 Updated: August, 2015
+Updated: February, 2012 Updated: March, 2015 Updated: July, 2015 Updated: August, 2015 Updated: July, 2017 Updated: June, 2020